Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Unstable exact couples and spectral sequences

 where the target of $\epsilon$ is the cokernel of the map $\alpha$. \end{notation} \begin{proposition} Consider the above notation and assumptions.
 Then for any $q \geq d-1$ the biaugmented homotopical complex \eqref{eq:augmented_hcpx2} is exact in the sense of \Cref{df:coaugmented_cohtp_cpx} (up to reindexing).

 Moreover, for $q=1$ and $d \leq 2$, the corresponding biaugmented $1$-truncated homotopical complex is strongly exact:

 \end{proposition} Left to the reader.

 \begin{remark} The exactness of \eqref{eq:augmented_hcpx3} can be surprising at first sight.
-Let us first mentioned that it appears crucially in Morel's study of the $\AA^1$-fundamental sheaf: see in particular \cite[Def.
+Let us first mention that it appears crucially in Morel's study of the $\AA^1$-fundamental sheaf: see in particular \cite[Def.
 2.20]{MorelLNM}.

-For further links with Morel's theory, we refere the reader to \Cref{ex:htp-CM} and \Cref{rem:htp-CM}.
+For further links with Morel's theory, we refer the reader to \Cref{ex:htp-CM} and \Cref{rem:htp-CM}.
 We will also highlight examples in terms of torsors under algebraic groups for which the preceding proposition is crucial: see \Cref{cor:alg-gp-CM}. \end{remark}

 If we drop the equivalence of the three conditions in \Cref{thm:degeneracy}, we can give a refined version that will be useful in some of our examples (in particular in the relative case of Gersten conjecture). \begin{proposition} We consider the notation of \Cref{df:two_exact_couples}.
 We assume in addition that the tower $X/X_\bullet$ under $X$ is $d$-bounded for an integer $d>0$ and consider two integers $0 \leq e \leq d$, and $q \geq 0$.
 We assume the following condition: \begin{enumerate} \item[(i)] $\forall p \in [e,d]$ such that $p\leq q$, both pointed maps